 3. It’s very continental!

 The European stylings of Quebec aren’t accidental.
 The look and feel of the city largely borrows from the original settlers, who came to Quebec before many other regions in North America.
 The city is more than 400 years old.

 4. There’s a historic hotel here.

 The most photographed hotel in history can be found in Quebec.
 Specifically, it’s the Fairmont Le Chateau Frontenac.
 It’s a true spectacle – and little wonder why people keep taking photos of it!

 Quebec is close to some of the most stunning natural waterscapes in Canada.
 In fact, the local Montmorency Falls are actually taller than the cascades you’ll find out at Niagara!
-The falls here measure around 83 metres in height, making them a staggering natural feature.
+The falls here measure around 83 meters in height, making them a staggering natural feature.

 One of the most popular traditional dishes eaten in Quebec is poutine.
 Poutine is a popular comfort food option which consists of fries, cheese, and gravy.
 There’s a similar phenomenon in the north of England, but it goes by a less eloquent name – cheesy chips!

 Most of the people in Quebec speak French as their first language.
 Only 5% of people settled here don’t!
 What’s more, it’s thought that around 80% of people living in Quebec refer to French as their main language of choice.

 8. For Canada, Quebec summers are pretty warm.